Table of contents

 Every lab building frontier models is choosing, implicitly or explicitly, what to optimize for.

 One path treats AI as an engagement engine.
-On this path, sycophancy is a feature, not a bug, because the objective function is session length.
-Labs on this path optimize for the leaderboard, ship models that dazzle rather than think, and never use one metaphor when five will do.
+Sycophancy becomes a feature, because the objective function is session length.
+Labs on this path optimize for the leaderboard, ship models that dazzle at a glance, and never use one metaphor when five will do.
 The slop is the strategy.

 The other path is harder.
 It means ignoring gamified rankings.
 It means refusing to tune for markdown density.
 It means building models that push back when the user is wrong, that answer in two sentences when two sentences is all you need, and that treat human intelligence with respect.
-It means accepting that you might temporarily lose a beauty pageant in order to build something of lasting value.
+It means accepting that you might temporarily lose a beauty pageant in order to build something people still trust a year for now.

 We aren't asking anyone to blindly optimize for our leaderboard.
-We're asking you to optimize for the long-term: precise, useful, honest models that become trusted partners for a lifetime.
+We're asking you to optimize for the long-term person on the other end: models that give answers you'll be glad you got, long after two seconds are up.